 Even though this lagoon is quite narrow, getting from one side of it to the another takes about 40 minutes by car.
 Keep that in mind, when driving there, and take the right road!

 Do you like sunsets?
 What about sunset watching from the cliffs?
 You are at the right place!

 Are you into surfing?
 Just few kilometers South of Praia do Bom Sucesso is Peniche, where there are few of the world’s best surfing spots.

 Praia de Sao Martinho do Porto

 And here comes one more beautiful place, where to watch the ocean and waves, and why not a sunset as well?
-Similar to Praia do Bom Sucesso there is a lagoon (bay), where water is warm and calm, making it perfect place for families with children.
+Similar to Praia do Bom Sucesso there is a lagoon (bay), where the water is warm and calm, making it a perfect place for families with children.
 And then there is another side of it, more wild.

 The bay here is round and thus interesting sight itself, especially when seen from some higher place, like from the top of sand dunes on the far left side.
 For views like in our pictures, you will need to climb up these dunes and and then to go to the right.

 If you still have some questions about traveling in Portugal, contact us!

 Kaspars is a long term traveler and a travel blogger from Latvia.
 He loves going on long walks, reading non fiction books and spending time outdoors.
 Together with his girlfriend Una they have been traveling – volunteering – working abroad since 2013.
 On We Are From Latvia they share their experience and things learned along the way.